 What you can do

-- Write down any symptoms your child has.
-High blood pressure seldom has symptoms, but it is a risk factor for heart disease and other childhood illnesses.
+- Symptoms your child has, and when they began.
+High blood pressure rarely causes symptoms, but it is a risk factor for heart disease and other childhood illnesses.

 - What foods should he or she eat or avoid?